HagemZ/lisk-builders-challange-cryptopoke/pitch-deck-draft.md

 ### Slide 2: **Introduction**

 **What is Moonsters?**
-Moonsters blends Moonster nostalgia with Web3 innovation, offering players:
+Moonsters blends nostalgia with Web3 innovation, offering players:

 * The ability to capture, train, and battle digital creatures.
 * Opportunities to earn through strategic gameplay.